 All at Once

 Write a list comprising all that you need over a certain time period, such as a week or a month, and when you go to the supermarket, buy it all at once.
 By doing so, you will substantially reduce the number of impulse buys that you make as opposed to if you were to visit the store on a more frequent basis.
+Sadly, it’s these impulse buys that are the difference between saving and not, in the supermarket.

 Buy in Bulk